Why do readers prefer active voice? Lessons from Yoda and Ivar the Boneless

 Yes, it is.
 But what does that mean exactly?

-Grammatical breakdown of version 2: active voice
+Grammatical breakdown of version 1: active voice

-the directorcirculateda draft
+the director circulated a draft

 Grammatical breakdown of version 1: passive voice

-a draftwas circulated bythe director
+a draft was circulated by the director

 Does it make that much difference?
 Yes, it does.
+Because readers prefer active voice.

-1. English speakers expect it.
+1. English speakers expect it – even if Yoda doesn’t.

 1. Why do readers expect active voice?